NoahBakayou/AI-Tennis-Analyzer/README.md

 - **Object Detection with YOLOv8**: Utilized the cutting-edge Ultralytics YOLOv8 model for high-precision object detection within tennis matches, enabling the identification and classification of key elements in real-time.

-- **Custom Model Training on A100 GPUs**: Fine-tuned YOLOv8 on a custom dataset to cater specifically to the nuances of tennis matches.
+- **Custom Model Training on A100 GPUs**: Fine-tuned YOLOv5 on a custom dataset to improve tennis ball tracking accuracy.
 Training was performed on NVIDIA A100 GPUs through Google Colab and Jupyter Notebooks, ensuring rapid processing and superior model performance.

 - **Keypoint Extraction with CNNs**: Employed Convolutional Neural Networks (CNNs) within PyTorch to accurately extract keypoints from players and equipment, facilitating detailed motion analysis and player positioning strategies.